kubeshop/testkube/docs/docs/articles/jenkins-ui.md

 ![jenkins environment variables configuration](../img/jenkins-environment.png)

-3. Click on "Add Build Step" and select "Testkube Setup"
+3. Click on "Add Build Step" and select "Testkube Setup".
 ![jenkins testkube setup build step](../img/jenkins-build-step.png)

 4. Specify a Testkube CLI version or leave it empty to use the latest version